smdaa/teeny-autograd-c/README.md

 ##  Overview

-<code>► Autograd, is a fundamental component in machine learning frameworks, enabling the automatic computation of gradients for training neural networks.
-This repository is my attempt at writing an Autograd library from scratch (no third-party libraries) in pure C.</code>
+Autograd, is a fundamental component in machine learning frameworks, enabling the automatic computation of gradients for training neural networks.
+This repository is my attempt at writing an Autograd library from scratch (no third-party libraries) in pure C.

 ---